Find the right expert to suit your requirements from the boxes below

 Information about criminal convictions

 We may only use information relating to criminal convictions where the law allows us to do so.
-This will usually be where such processing is necessary to carry out our legal obligations or exercise our rights in connection with your employment and provided we do so in line with our data protection policy.
+This will usually be where such processing is necessary to carry out our legal obligations or exercise our rights in connection with your employment or where you have provided us with your consent to do so.

 We will only collect and hold information about criminal convictions if it is appropriate given the nature of the role and where we are legally able to do so.
 We will use information about criminal convictions and offences in the following ways: